Wacom-Developer/sdk-for-devices-win-classic/README.md

 # Wacom Ink SDK for devices - Windows Classic

-> **Important Note:**
-> This series of Wacom products is due to be discontinued soon.
-Support for them will no longer be offered.
+> **NB: This series of Wacom products is now discontinued and support for them is no longer offered.**

 ## Introduction